Vonng/pigsty/docs/PARAM.md

 postgres replication username, `replicator` by default

-default values: `replicator`, This parameter is globally used.
+This parameter is globally used, it not wise to change it.